DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcpreviewctrlimpl-class.md

 ## <a name="focus"></a>CMFCPreviewCtrlImpl::Focus
-Define o foco para esse controle de entrada.
+Define o foco de entrada para esse controle.

 ### <a name="syntax"></a>Sintaxe